Fuli-Wang/LANDOne_Dingo/README.md

 IMU(3DM-CV7-AHRS):

     sudo apt-get update && sudo apt-get install ros-noteic-microstrain-inertial-driver

+To activate the IMU, open a new terminal:

+    roslaunch microstrain_inertial_driver microstrain.launch params_file:=Calibration/IMU/my_params.yml

 For calibration of the IMU, you may need to install and use a tool to complete it.
-For example, you can install [Ceres Solver](https://www.stereolabs.com/en-gb/developers) and [code_utils](https://github.com/gaowenliang/code_utils) Then install and use this tool for calibration: [imu_utils](https://github.com/gaowenliang/imu_utils)
+For example, you can install [Ceres Solver](https://www.stereolabs.com/en-gb/developers) and [code_utils](https://github.com/gaowenliang/code_utils) Then install and use this tool for calibration: [imu_utils](https://github.com/gaowenliang/imu_utils) Then you can calibrate the IMU and update the cv7_imu_param.yaml in Calibration/IMU.
+This would help use SLAM via LIDAR and IMU, refer: [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM)

 # Interfacing with Dingo
 First, ensure that Dingo and your PC/Laptop are running properly and on the same LAN (WiFi).
 The remote-dingoA.sh file can be configured as required.
 Then in your PC terminal：